sendbird/chat-ai-widget/README.md

 ## How to use
-0. Prepare Sendbird ***Application ID*** and ***Bot ID*** If you need the Sendbird Application ID and Bot ID, See Below
+0. Prepare Sendbird ***Application ID*** and ***Bot ID*** If you need the Sendbird Application ID and Bot ID, [See How to get Application ID and Bot ID](https://github.com/sendbird/chat-ai-widget/blob/develop/README.md#how-to-get-application-id-and-bot-id)

 1. Install Library
    ```bash